 Be sure to maintain a good working relationship (and open lines of communication) with your lender.
 You will need as much good grace from them as you can get during tough times!
 Try to work out a mutually beneficial modification to your loan if needed, and offer additional security to them if necessary.

 3) Don’t be afraid to raise additional capital for the asset

 If needed, look to a strong operating partner to raise additional capital for your asset.
 However, make sure they aren’t just bringing in the additional equity you need, but that they also have the operational knowledge and key relationships you’ll need to help bolster the asset.
 Raising capital either for preferred equity or common equity will help provide the liquidity the asset requires to make it through an economic downturn and/or improve the asset in order to stabilize it and create value for a successful exit.

 Ultimately, you may need to sell, especially if the weight has become too great for you, or if your lender isn’t really looking to play ball.
 If this is your case, be sure to call groups with a strong reputation in your local market.
 This will help you work out a favorable deal in the sale.

-Contact us to learn more about distressed properties and the opportunities available in our area.
+Contact us to learn more about distressed properties in Florida and the opportunities available in our area.